quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 forward the packet.
 The number of servers is usually consistent on the time scale of a QUIC connection handshake.
 See also {{version-invariance}}.

+As a partial exception to the above, load balancers MAY drop packets with long headers and non-compliant DCIDs if and only if it knows that the encoded QUIC version does not allow a non-compliant DCID in a packet with that signature.
+For example, a load balancer can safely drop a QUIC version 1 Handshake packet with a non-compliant DCIDs.
+The prohibition against dropping packets with long headers remains for unknown QUIC versions.

 Load balancers SHOULD drop packets with non-compliant DCIDs in a short header.

 Load balancers MUST forward packets with compliant DCIDs to a server in